-When you fill your car up with petrol, you probably don’t think much about where it comes from – where the crude oil was drilled, how it was refined, where it was shipped from and how it arrived in the petrol station.
+When you fill your car up with petrol you probably don’t think much about where it comes from - where the crude oil was drilled, how it was refined, where it was shipped from and how it arrived in the petrol station you’re in.
 But these are all vital components of the supply chain that got the petrol from the producer to you.

 A supply chain encapsulates the process of bringing a product or service from conception to market - all the raw materials, operations, logistics and distribution of a product or service from producer and supplier through to the retailer.

-There are multiple steps in a chain, and some will be more complex than others depending on the nature of the goods.
-Here are some basic steps that apply to all of them:
+There are multiple steps in a chain though some will be more complex than others depending on the nature of the goods.
+But there are some basic steps that apply to all of them:

 - Sourcing or extracting raw materials